Naga Tribes: 15 Fascinating Facts We Bet You Didn’t Know!

 2. This land of dense forests, terraced fields and dazzling waterfalls houses more than 100 tribes, of which 16 are officially recognised.
 Each tribe has its sub-tribes.

-3. Most major tribes in Nagaland are followers of Christianity.
+3. Most major Naga tribes are followers of Christianity.
 The Ao Nagas were among the earliest converts to the religion.
 However, many continue to follow “animism,” attributing a living soul to plants, inanimate objects, and natural phenomena.

 4. Don’t let the word “tribal” make you worry about language barriers.
 Most Nagas are literate, thanks to their Christian schooling, and English is widely spoken.
 Of course, each tribe has its local dialect and it is said that the Nagas have as many dialetcs as they have tribes!